deliasi/cse15l-lab-reports/lab.md

            ls -lat

-   <br> The ls command is key for listing the conetnst of the specific working directory you want.
+   <br> The ls command is key for listing the contents of the specific working directory you want.

 <img src = "https://raw.githubusercontent.com/deliasi/cse15l-lab-reports/main/Screen%20Shot%202023-04-23%20at%203.39.40%20PM.png">